pfreixes/pfreixes.github.io/_posts/2016-04-14-building-an-invert-index-with-python-sets.md

 {% endhighlight python %}

-As you can notice the last two entries generate the same hash value, worth mentioning that sets/frozensets have no sense of the order.
+As you can notice the last two entries generate the same hash value, worth mentioning that **sets/frozensets have no sense of the order**.
 In the case of the implementation shown is also a requirement, look up for documents with the *foo* and *bar* words irrespective of the order.

 # Creating the index ready to be used by any search